-[And always the preceding Antiphon let be concluded with Alleluya. except when this Feast falls between lxx. and Easter, then indeed let it be concluded thus.]
-30
+And always let be the preceding Antiphon concluded with Alleluya. except when this Feast falls between lxx. and Easter, then indeed let it be concluded thus.

-A-bove all hills.
+A-bove all the hills.

-$\tilde{\mathcal{V}}$ .
+$\check{\mathcal{W}}$.
 This is the house of the Lord, strongly built.

 R. It is well founded upon a firm rock.
+Let the response be made privately.

-[The Gospel] according to Luke, xix.
+The Gospel according to Luke, xix.
 Lesson vij.